January 21, 2015

 4. Leading her to dance to music.
 The man's musicality is the most important element in leading.
 He must dance the music and not the steps.
 He must stir up her emotions and get her resonate with the music.
 He should not only think about the steps and forget about the music.
 He should not focus only on his own timing and forget about hers.
 Rather, he should focus on timing her movements even that might mean he is a bit off beat himself when necessary, because he dances for her.
 His job is to make her totally enjoy the music and the dance.

 6. Protecting her.
 A gentleman takes his protective role seriously.
 He respects the line of dance, complies with navigation rules, keeps a proper distance from other dancers, halts when necessary and does not run into people.
 He prevents his partner from being bumped, kicked or stepped by others.
-And he does not lead steps that may hurt her or others.
-(See Spot Dancing in Tango.)
+He does not lead steps that may hurt her or others (see Spot Dancing in Tango).

 In contrast, women typically lack the physical build and strength of men, with a smaller stature, lighter weight, and softer, more flexible features that are often associated with beauty and delicacy.
 Women's psychology also differs from men's due to their reproductive nature, including a desire for beauty (to attract a mate), affection, protection, and security, which are also the result of natural selection.
-(See Tango and Gender Interdependence.)
-Consequently, women take on the feminine role in tango, as they do in life.
+Accordingly, women take on the feminine role in tango, as they do in life.
 The following are some of the functions associated with the female role in tango.

 1. Complete surrender.
 The woman must entrust herself to the man.
-She must let go her ego, relax her body, be obedient, and move in agreement with him.
+She must let go her ego, relax her body, be obedient, and move in harmony with him.
 By her surrender she dispels his misgiving and gives him permission to be her leader.
-Just like when a baby is born the young parents suddenly become grownups, she makes him a man by being a woman.
-(See Tango and Trust.)
+Just like when a baby is born the young parents suddenly become grownups, she makes him a man by being a woman (see Tango and Trust).

 4. Dancing to music.
 Women in general are more intuitive, which makes it possible for them to focus on the music instead of the lead.
 The man does his part to lead the woman to dance to music, but his interpretation may not always accurately represent the music.
 For two partners to dance as one in sync to music, the woman must also do her part to express the music.
 A good follower can dance to music creatively while remain in perfect agreement and harmony with the man.